Crimson Education: 2013–2016

 The business was founded in 2013 by New Zealander then-teenagers Jamie Beaton, Fangzhou Jiang, and Sharndre Kushor.
 The three co-founders met at Model United Nations conferences while they were in high school.
 The business was initially conceived as a college-prep consultancy.
 It grew substantially after an initial funding round of NZ$1.4m raised from Julian Robertson, Chase Coleman, and Alex Robertson (all associated with Tiger Management); as well as from Japanese tutoring billionaire Soichiro Fukutake.
 Crimson was also supported by New Zealand based venture capital fund Icehouse.

 The company acquired prep firms Medview and Unitutor in 2015 and also acquired tutoring enterprise NumberWorks'nWords in 2016.

 A 2016 funding round funding round implied a post-money valuation of NZ$75m, with Beaton the largest shareholder.

 Crimson Education partnered with private Christchurch girls’ school Rangi Ruru in what was reported to be “the first partnership of its kind between a school and a commercial enterprise in New Zealand.”

 Later in 2016, it was reported that the company had raised a further NZ$41 million, implying a valuation of NZ$220 million.

 2017–2018

 One of the co-founders of the company, Jiang, was New Zealand’s winner at the Global Student Entrepreneurs’ Awards for his role in establishing the company.
-In April 2017, the other Crimson co-founders, Beaton and Kushor, were named in a Forbes 30 Under 30 list.